 PRINCIPLES OF GOOD WEBSITE DESIGN

-An effective website design should fulfill its intended function by conveying its particular message whilst simultaneously engaging the visitor.
-Several factors such as consistency, colours, typography, imagery, simplicity and functionality all contribute to good website design.
+An effective website design should fulfil its intended function by conveying its particular message whilst simultaneously engaging the visitor.
+Several factors such as consistency, colours, typography, imagery, simplicity, and functionality contribute to good website design.

 When designing a website there are many key factors that will contribute to how it is perceived.
-A well designed website can help build trust and guide visitors to take action.
-Creating a great user experience involves making sure your website design is optimised for usability (form and aesthetics) and how it easy is it to use (functionality).
+A well-designed website can help build trust and guide visitors to take action.
+Creating a great user experience involves making sure your website design is optimised for usability (form and aesthetics) and how easy is it to use (functionality).

 Below are some guidelines that will help you when considering your next web project.